Strangers on Honeymoon

-Strangers on Honeymoon is a 1936 British comedy film directed by Albert de Courville and starring Constance Cummings, Hugh Sinclair and Noah Beery, based on the 1926 novel The Northing Tramp by Edgar Wallace.
-Much of the film takes place in Canada.
-It was made by Gainsborough Pictures at the Lime Grove Studios in Shepherd's Bush.
-The film's sets were designed by the art director Ernö Metzner.
-Wallace's son (Bryan Edgar Wallace) also contributed to the film's screenplay, along with 5 other writers.
+Strangers on Honeymoon (also known as Strangers on a Honeymoon and The Northing Tramp) is a 1936 British comedy film directed by Albert de Courville and starring Constance Cummings, Hugh Sinclair and Noah Beery.
+It was written by Laird Doyle, Sidney Gilliat, Julian Houston, Ralph Spence and Bryan Edgar Wallace, based on the 1926 novel The Northing Tramp by Edgar Wallace.

 Plot

-Young orphan October (Constance Cummings) flees from an arranged marriage with Wilfred (James Arnold), to wed gentleman tramp Quigley (Hugh Sinclair) for a bet.
+Young orphan October flees from an arranged marriage with Wilfred, to wed gentleman tramp Quigley for a bet.
 However, Quigley is secretly an English nobleman on the run for a murder he did not commit.
-Events escalate when a cousin of the jilted Wilfred hires a pair of hoodlums (Noah Beery & David Burns) to bump off Quigley.
+Events escalate when a cousin of the jilted Wilfred hires a pair of hoodlums to bump off Quigley.